roberthowton/vita/index.md

 ## education

 `2017`
 __University of Toronto__ PhD in Philosophy, Certificate in Collaborative Programme in Ancient and Medieval Philosophy.
-Dissertation: "Aristotle's Case For Perceptual Knowledge," Supervised by Jennifer Whiting, Read by Brad Inwood, Lloyd Gerson.
+Dissertation: "Aristotle's Case For Perceptual Knowledge," Supervised by Jennifer Whiting, Read by Brad Inwood, Lloyd Gerson, and Justin Broackes (External Examiner).

 `2015-16`
 __University of Pittsburgh__ Visiting Scholar, Department of Philosophy